nag763/aws-private-ondemand-vpn/README.md

 Basicly, I am bored about not be able to watch Sports on TV while being remote.

+## Main features

+* Get your own VPN in few minutes

+* Inbound traffic limited to wireguard process

+* Cheaper than traditional VPN Providers for short term usages

+* You got a QR Code for Mobile devices

 ## Prerequisites

 * Having an AWS Account